 What if I can’t make all the training modules?

 Although not ideal, you could make up anything you miss by paying for individual tutorials.

 How much can I earn?

 Once you’re accredited you can charge £25 per girl per month, so with a group of 12 girls that’s £300 per month or £3,600 per annum per group.
 Working part-time you could comfortably run six groups a month earning £21,600pa.

 Initially, when you run your first supervised GJT group as part of your training we suggest a maximum of ten girls charging them no more than £20 each, potentially earning you £2,400pa.

 Aside from investing in your training there are very few other costs in establishing yourself.

 How does this fit alongside family life?

 Kim developed GJT groups alongside home-educating three children.
 This work balances really well alongside raising a family.
 All you need is someone who can have your children for three hours on the days that you run the group.
 Everything else, the admin and planning can easily fit around family life.
 Plus it helps you become a better informed parent.

 What are the benefits of membership of the Rites for Girls Association?

 - You will be listed on the Rites for Girls website as an accredited GJT facilitator licensed to run GJT groups.

 - Your GJT groups will be advertised on the website together with your profile and email.

 - You will be licensed to use the Rites for Girls logo, kit of promotional materials, and training materials.

-- You will have access to our on-line support network of GJT facilitators.
+- You will be able to benefit from our on-line support network of GJT facilitators.

 - You will be eligible for further training so you can learn how to continue your work with the girls as they progress through their teens.

 - You will have organisational membership of the British Association for Counselling and Psychotherapy.

 What will membership of the Rites for Girls Association cost?

 Founder members will have a special starter fee of £60 for the year.

 Normal membership fees will be £120 per annum to cover website administration to promote your GJT groups and membership to the BACP.